fastify/fastify-express/README.md

 To use this module with TypeScript, make sure to install `@types/express`.

-You will need to add `"types": ["fastify-express"]` to your tsconfig.json file when using `require` to import the plugin.
+You will need to add `"types": ["@fastify/express"]` to your tsconfig.json file when using `require` to import the plugin.

 ## Middlewares alternatives